tobijahu/one-time-access/README.md

 If no errors show up, stop the execution by typing ```Strg + C``` to return to your command line.

 #### Autostart
 Finally setup the script to start up on system start.
+The systemd method is recommended.
 ##### init.d
 In case of using _init.d_ add the following line to `/etc/rc.local`.